har-in-air/ESP8266_MAX30102_SPO2_PULSE_METER/README.md

 * SPO2 & pulse rate analysis code by  Robert Fraczkiewicz from [aromring's repository](https://github.com/aromring/MAX30102_by_RF).
 I tweaked RF's implementation to use 50Hz sample rate.

-* ESP8266 AP & Webserver code from [Random Nerd tutorials](https://randomnerdtutorials.com/esp8266-nodemcu-access-point-ap-web-server/)
+* ESP8266 AP & Webpage server code from [Random Nerd tutorials](https://randomnerdtutorials.com/esp8266-nodemcu-access-point-ap-web-server/)

 ## Usage
 * Connect to the WiFi Access Point SPO2-Pulse.
 There is no password.